michaelatimore/express-snippet-box/README.md

 ## Project Overview

 This project is a learning exercise aimed at developing a simple API using Node.js and Express.js, with TypeScript as the programming language.
-The API will provide basic endpoints for storing and retrieving messages with an expiration feature.
-The primary goal of this project is to gain hands-on experience in building APIs, understanding the Express framework, and leveraging Node.js as the underlying runtime environment.

 ## Quick Start